Can MS cause vision problems

 Double vision occurs when your eyes send two images to your brain instead of one.
 This confuses your brain and is caused by damage to the brain stem, which helps to coordinate your eye movements.

 Nystagmus is when you find yourself involuntary moving your eyes.
+It is caused by damage to nerves in the brainstem.
 The movement is often rhythmic and results in a jerking or jumping sensation in the eye, particularly at the edges of your gaze.
 This can make you feel nauseous or dizzy.

 You might also feel like the world is swaying from side to side or up and down – this is called oscillopsia and is caused by MS affecting the cerebellum (the brain’s coordination centre) or your inner ear.
 You might feel this is worse when you look in a particular direction.